External Halyard Flagpoles expose the rope halyard on the outside of the flagpole shaft.

 Stationary Trucks are fixed and will not rotate.

-Internal Halyard Flagpoles keep the rope or wire halyard inside the flagpole shaft and thus have a more streamlined appearance.
+Internal Halyard Flagpoles keep the rope or wire halyard inside the flagpole shaft and have a more steamlined appearance.

-Cam Cleat Systems incorporate rope halyard secured in place by a heavy-duty cam action cleat.
-These flagpoles require additional components compared to external halyard flagpoles including an access door, cam cleat to hold the rope halyard, retainer ring, counterweight, and internal halyard truck.
-Cam Cleat Systems range from 20 ft to 40 ft.
+Cam Cleat Systems use rope halyard secured in place by a heavy-duty cam action cleat.
+Cam Cleat Flagpoles require additional components compared to External Halyard Flagpoles including an access door, cam cleat, retainer ring, counterweight, and internal halyard truck.
+Cam Cleat Flagpoles range from 20 ft to 40 ft.

 Winch Systems use wire halyard (i.e. stainless steel cable) with a gearless winch and winch handle to raise and lower the flag.
-Winch Systems are the most expensive type of flagpole.
-Their components including a winch, winch handle, retainer ring, counterweight, internal flagpole truck, and flag arrangement.
-Winch System Flagpoles range from 20 ft to 100 ft.
+Their components include a winch, winch handle, retainer ring, counterweight, internal flagpole truck, and flag arrangement.
+Winch Flagpoles range from 20 ft to 100 ft.

-An internal truck sits at the top of the flagpole, providing an enclosed pulley system for rope or wire halyard.
+An Internal Truck sits at the top of an Internal Halyard Flagpole, providing an enclosed pulley system for rope or wire halyard.

 Options include stationary trucks, which are fixed and will not rotate, and revolving trucks, which rotate with the wind.